-The monthly inspection of the landscape and visual mitigation measures for the operation phase of the Project on 31 July 2020 covered the operation phase environmental site audit.
-Joint site inspections was conducted by representatives of the Contractor, IEC, ER and the MT on 31 July 2020 as required for the operation of the Project.

-The audits checked the implementation of the recommended mitigation measures for air quality, landscape and visual, water quality, waste (land contamination) and hazard-to-life stated in the Implementation Schedule (see Annex D).
+The monthly inspections of the landscape and visual mitigation measures for the operation phase of the Project covered the operation phase environmental site inspections.
+The inspections checked the implementation of the recommended mitigation measures for air quality, landscape and visual, water quality, waste (land contamination) and hazard-to-life stated in the Implementation Schedule (see Annex D).